 Funeral payment plans vary from one lender to another.
 However, most firms often let you stretch out the payments for several years, depending on the type of funeral plan you choose.
 The full expenses of your funeral plan might not be covered until you’ve paid all of these installments.

-Typically, for instalment periods of over 12 months, the total amount you’ll pay will be more than the lump sum amount.
-For instance, taking a plan that would cost, say, £4,000 as a lump sum could cost you £5,000 of you choose to pay in instalments over five years.
+Typically, for installment periods of over 12 months, the total amount you’ll pay will be more than the lump sum amount.
+For instance, taking a plan that would cost, say, £4,000 as a lump sum could cost you £5,000 if you choose to pay in installments over five years.

 Monthly Payments into A Life Insurance Policy

 Some plan providers use funeral plans that are covered by insurance policies.
 So, when you pass away, the insurance payout will go into paying for your chosen funeral services.

 There are two forms of insurance-backed funeral payment plans.
 These include:

 Funeral plans offered by funeral directors – the premiums you’ll pay the funeral director will be used to pay for a life insurance policy that’ll payout to them when you die.
 The capital the funeral director gets from the life insurance will then be used to cater to the costs of the funeral services you’ve requested.
 The Funeral Planning Authority1 regulates these payment plans.